Reno Notebook / By Jennifer Malise / February 13, 2017

 Romance Meets Remodeling: How 5 Couples Bonded Over a Renovation

 Lia and Chris developed a strong point of view going into their renovation that made selecting materials, appliances, and fixtures a smooth process.
-However, although they share similar styles, the couple debated over a waterfall edge for the kitchen countertops and labored over the decision of whether the kitchen should remain galley-style.
+However, although they share similar styles, the couple debated over a waterfall edge for the kitchen countertop and labored over the decision of whether the kitchen should remain galley-style.
 Their commitment to working together, especially when making tough decisions, allowed them to create a kitchen they love.

 Becky and Sarah spent most of the summer hiding out in their bedroom while their kitchen renovation was underway.
 Although living through the renovation was stressful at times, the couple didn’t just survive the process—they thrived.
 Their beautiful new kitchen led to an engagement.
 Sarah said that the renovation could have torn them apart, but in the end, it only made their bond stronger.